BillLudwig/Zettelkasten/pages/Instagram.md

 - ## Other Links
 	- [Instagram now allows 5 links in bio](https://searchengineland.com/instagram-now-allows-up-to-5-links-in-bio-395742) - Good for #[[Link Building]] and #SEO
 		- “Edit profile,” then “Links,” then “Add eternal link.”
+		- Didn't appear for me when I checked for #Adventureite.com so I'll try again
+			- TODO Add additional links to #Instagram profile for #Adventureite.com